75th Anniversary of Grosse Pointe Woods

 Seventy-five years of this charming city can be credited to the remarkable people who made it – and continue to make it – the most appealing place in which to live and do business in Michigan.
 From mayors to magistrates, proprietors to residents, and employees to volunteers, the city will proudly pay homage to the past – commemorating this milestone occasion with a variety of celebrations – and prepare for the next 25 years and beyond with continued community improvements.

-In March, celebratory banners will hang from the colonial lampposts along Mack Avenue to mark the occasion and a 75th Anniversary Summer Celebration will be held in conjunction with the July Music on the Lawn event featuring live music, dancing, free food, and a special ceremony.
-At the Birthday Cake Reception on December 11 (the actual anniversary of the incorporation of Grosse Pointe Woods), the 50th year Time Capsule will be opened and a new 100th year Time Capsule will be commissioned.
-More anniversary tie-ins will be announced as plans are finalized.
+In March, celebratory banners were hung from the colonial lampposts along Mack Avenue to mark the occasion and a 75th Anniversary Summer Celebration was held in conjunction with the July Music on the Lawn event featuring live music, dancing, free food, and a special ceremony.
+At the Anniversary Party on December 11 (the actual anniversary of the incorporation of Grosse Pointe Woods), the 50th year Time Capsule was opened and a new 100th year Time Capsule was commissioned.

 Thanks to the city’s Historical Commission for tracing decades of historical events from the 18th up to the 21st centuries and documenting them in their book “Celebrating the History of Grosse Pointe Woods.”